Monthly saving guide

 If you already have €10,000 invested, add €200 each month, and earn 7% a year, the balance can reach about €219,268.52 in 25 years.
 That result is what makes a steady monthly habit so powerful.

-Most people do not build wealth with one perfect move.
-They build it by choosing a monthly amount they can keep going through ordinary life, then giving that amount enough time to compound.
-The hard part is picking a number that actually fits the goal.
+Most people don't build wealth with one big move.
+They build it by picking a monthly amount they can stick to through ordinary life, then giving it enough time to grow.
+The hard part is knowing what number to aim for.

-This guide shows you how to work backward from a target, judge whether your current pace is enough, and see how small changes can materially improve the result.
-If you want to test your own assumptions right away, the compound interest calculator lets you change the rate, timeline, and monthly amount in seconds.
+This guide shows you how to work backward from a goal, check whether your current pace is on track, and see how small changes can shift the result more than you'd expect.
+If you want to test your own numbers right away, the compound interest calculator lets you adjust rate, timeline, and monthly contribution in seconds.

 Monthly saving €200